-Catrina has 15 years' experience in education, working with a range of special educational needs and disabilities; enabling students to access learning, overcome barriers to learning, and achieve their best.
-Catrina is a qualified Specialist Teacher (dyslexia and literacy difficulties) and understands the impact dyslexia and other learning difficulties can have on self-esteem and achievement at all levels of the educational system.
-Catrina works with students who need help to meet some of the written requirements of their course, especially those who cannot, for whatever reason, access DSA funding to support their learning.
+The Learning mentor works with a range of special educational needs and disabilities; enabling students to access learning, overcome barriers to learning, and achieve their best.
+Our Learning Mentor understands the impact dyslexia and other learning difficulties can have on self-esteem and achievement at all levels of the educational system.
+Working with students who need help to meet some of the written requirements of their course, especially those who cannot, for whatever reason, access DSA funding to support their learning.